JuliaHPC/juliacon24-hpcworkshop/README.md

   If `ALT/OPTION + J` followed by `ALT/OPTION + O` (**or** pressing `F1` and executing the `Julia: Start REPL` command) successfully spins up the integrated Julia REPL, you know that the setup is working! 🎉

-### At the start of the workshop

-(The following is supposed to be done **on Perlmutter**.)
+**If you have already done the steps above before the workshop (if not, skip this):**

+You should make sure that you have the latest version of the materials on workshop day.
+To that end, perform the following steps **on Perlmutter** at the beginning of the workshop:

 * Switch to the workshop repository `cd $SCRATCH/juliacon24-hpcworkshop`.
-    * Tip: You can run `code -r .` in a terminal in VS Code to open the current directory in the current VS Code window.
-* Run `git pull` within  to ensure that you have the latest version of the repository.
+* Run `git pull`.
-* Instantiate the Julia environment by running `julia --project -e 'import Pkg; Pkg.instantiate()'`.
+* Rerun the setup script: `./setup.sh`.